nilostolte/PostScript/Examples/README.md

 ### Quadratic Bezier curves in PostScript

 And this bring us to the heart of the problem this example is addressing: **PostScript only allows cubic Bezier curves**, not quadratic.
-This is rather logical because quadric Bezier curves can be considered as a particular case of Bezier curves.
+This is rather logical because quadratic Bezier curves can be considered as a particular case of cubic Bezier curves.

 Mathematically, this is explained by
 [these formulations](https://fontforge.org/docs/techref/bezier.html#converting-truetype-to-postscript):